 The mission of the Planning and Development Department is to protect and improve the City’s neighborhoods, business centers, community resources and natural environment while planning for sustainable development that will enhance the quality of life of all residents.
 The Department enforces zoning, subdivision and site development regulations.
 It reviews plans for compliance with state and local laws and assists property owners, developers and contractors with attaining project goals and objectives - all in an effort to help improve the City form and function.
 Lastly, the Department assists in administering programs that promote economic development.

 Zoning is an ordinance (for municipalities) or regulation (for counties) that divides land within the jurisdiction into districts in order to protect the health, safety, morals, and general welfare of the community by separating land uses into compatible groups and providing for development standards that preserve and protect the tax base.
-(Scholz et al., 2005) In October of 2000, the governing body enacted Ordinance No. 3939, repealing all other ordinances in conflict, thus establishing the policies, practices, and procedures we use today.
-The following is the Zoning Ordinance of the City of Fremont, as amended:
+(Scholz et al., 2005) In November of 2017, the governing body enacted Ordinance No. 5427, repealing and replacing Chapter 11 of the Fremont Municipal Code ("FMC"), thus establishing the policies, practices, and procedures we use today.

 The site plan review procedure is an administrative review process that evaluates civil construction drawings for compliance with various aspects of City codes and ordinances including, but not limited to, utilities, grading, excavating, storm water detention/retention, water quality controls, environmental protections, traffic patterns, circulation, parking, landscaping, buffering and screening.
 Unlike the subdivision improvement review procedure, which is geared towards the infrastructure necessary to support a new subdivision, the site plan review procedure is focused on individual site development plans and their impact on neighboring properties.